aditisep/aditisep/README.md

 ## 📌 Currently

 - QA Automation Consultant at CyberRanges
-- Open to full-time QA / Test Automation roles in Germany
+- Open to full-time QA / Test Automation or Consultant roles in Germany

 ## 📫 Connect